MarkusFehrle/Analyze-Gassituation-with-R-from-AGIS-Data-/README.md

 # r_analyze_gassituation_in_europe
-<h1>Analyze Gassitiation with R from AGIS Data
+<h1>Analyze Gassituation with R from AGIS Data
 </h1>